Externships: Information for Volunteers

 - Oct.
 4 (Tue.) – Applicant packets emailed to hosts for review & selection.
 Hosts are encouraged to contact students and conduct phone, Skype, or in-person interviews, but this is not required.

 - Oct.
 20 (Thu.)
-SELECTION Deadline FOR HOSTS – Hosts notify Brian of all applicants who would be acceptable externs.
+SELECTION Deadline FOR HOSTS – Hosts notify the Career Center of all applicants who would be acceptable externs.
 (Full instructions for this process will be sent to hosts along with the packets.)
-Ranking all acceptable applicants rather than just a top choice with 2 or 3 alternates will save a significant amount of time on Brian’s end.
+Ranking all acceptable applicants rather than just a top choice with 2 or 3 alternates will save a significant amount of time on the Career Center's end.

 - Oct.
-21 (Fri.) – Brian sends out all of the offers to students at the same time and according to the host’s priorities.
+21 (Fri.) – The Career Center sends out all of the offers to students at the same time and according to the host’s priorities.

 - Oct.
 25 – Nov.
 2 – Orientation sessions for all Winter Break externs